 In 1991, sixteen-month-old Gordon Wu, a Chinese Canadian, was urgently in need of bone marrow transplantation to treat a serious blood disease.
 Since no suitable donor could be found within his family or among unrelated donors world-wide, his parents brought him to Hong Kong to launch the "Save Little Gordon" campaign.
 Since then, the Hong Kong Marrow Match Foundation ("HKMMF") was established.
 The campaign has raised tremendous public awareness about bone marrow donation and within a few weeks, about 13,000 people registered for bone marrow donation.
 This was the world's first all-Chinese bone marrow donor registry.

-As at the end of 2020, more than 149,000 people in Hong Kong have registered for voluntary bone marrow donation, and 653 of them have already donated their bone marrow to patients.
-In addition, the HKBMDR has successfully facilitated matched unrelated haematopoietic stem cells for transplantation for 1196 local and overseas patients.
+As at the end of 2022, more than 167,000 people in Hong Kong have registered for voluntary bone marrow donation, and 693 of them have already donated their bone marrow to patients.
+In addition, the HKBMDR has successfully facilitated matched unrelated haematopoietic stem cells for transplantation for 1260 local and overseas patients.